Ianvdl/patstat-to-postgresql/README.md

 ## Reference

-The ERD for this database structure matches that given in the EPO data catalogue, included here for reference:
+The ERD for this database structure matches that given in the EPO data catalogue, included here for reference (note that the fields `APPLN_NR_EPODOC` in `TLS201_APPLN` and `EVENT_IMPACT` in `TLS803_LEGAL_EVENT_CODE` have been removed from Fall 2022 onwards, but the Spring 2022 ERD is kept here, since the ERD provided in the data catalog for that version is higher resolution):

 ![EPO PATSTAT ERD](./resources/patstat_erd.png)